For the latest updates on UW–Madison plans and responses related to the COVID-19 pandemic, visit covid19.wisc.edu.

 (Prof. John-Demian (JD) Sauer: Medical Microbiology and Immunology): Determinants of Listeria monocytogenes cytosolic survival and evasion of the infalmmasome.
 Grishca has accepted a post doctoral position at the Salk Institute.

-(Prof. Thomas Friedrich: Pathobiological Sciences): Increasing the breadth of incluenza immunity through informed vaccine desgin.
-Nick will be doing a fellowship at the Wisconsin State Lab of Hygiene.
+(Prof. Thomas Friedrich: Pathobiological Sciences): Increasing the breadth of influenza immunity through informed vaccine desgin.
+Kelsey is a Bioinformatician at Wisconsin State Laboratory of Hygiene.

 - Ben Knox

 (Prof. Nancy Keller and Anna Huttenlocher, Medical Microbiology and Immunology): Innate Immune Defenses Against Aspergillus in Zebrafish Larvae.
 Ben has taken a position at Zymergen as a Scientist in Microbial Development

 (Prof. Caitilyn Allen, Plant Pathology): Metabolic analyses of Ralstonia solanacearum during plant pathogensis.
 Tiffany is now an Assistant Professor at UC-Davis.